TeenLife

 Jodi Ireland

-Jodi is TeenLife's Director of Content.
+Jodi is TeenLife's managing editor and senior writer.
 Prior to joining the team, she worked as a Content Director at BLASTmedia, a PR company based in Indianapolis, IN.
 She's had several careers over the years — as a horse trainer, high school Latin teacher, college professor, editor, and journalist — but has always found time to write.
 When she's not advocating for the Oxford Comma or learning about the latest AI, Jodi's cheering on the Phillies or Eagles, curled up with a book and a cat, or gaming with her teenager.

 Advertisement